-Donna nearly lost her leg and she suffered with life-threatening injuries (45 stiches, multiple medical treatments and the inability to carry children).
+Donna nearly lost her leg and she suffered from life-threatening injuries (45 stitches, multiple medical treatments and the inability to carry children).
 Her love for dogs was replaced with fear.
-Even after she had healed physically, she struggled with nightmares, stress and anxiety that left her emotionally paralyzed.
+Even after she had healed physically, she struggled with nightmares, stress, and anxiety that left her emotionally paralyzed.

 And then…Donna met Susie.

 Susie changed Donna’s life.
 Susie helped Donna to begin living her life once again.
-Their similar experiences allowed them grow, together, from beyond being a victim to leading victorious lives.
+Their similar experiences allowed them to grow, together, from beyond being a victim to lead victorious lives.
 Donna forgave the dog for her wrongful attack; Susie forgave the human for hers.

-The unity has brought love and trust to their hearts, moved Donna to establish the Susie’s Hope nonprofit, has lent assistance in the passing of “Susie’s Law,” and Susie and Donna continue work to share their story (at schools, community outings, retirement homes, charity events, etc.) to teach others about what their
+The unity has brought love and trust to their hearts, moved Donna to establish the Susie’s Hope nonprofit, has lent assistance in the passing of “Susie’s Law,” and Susie and Donna continue work to share their story (at schools, community outings, retirement homes, charity events, etc.) to teach others about what theirexperience has taught them.